-6.5.
+7.5.
 PCEP-Error Object

-IANA is requested to allocate new error values within the "PCEP-ERROR Object Error Types and Values" sub-registry of the "PCEP Numbers" registry, as follows:
+IANA is requested to confirm the early allocation of the following code points within the "PCEP-ERROR Object Error Types and Values" sub-registry of the "PCEP Numbers" registry, as follows:

+Error-Type Meaning

-(early alloc by Association Error [This I-D] Error-value=0:
+26 Association Error [This I-D]

+(early Error-value=0:

+alloc by Unassigned

+IANA) Error-value=1:

+Association-type is not supported

+Error-value=2:

 Too many LSPs in the association group

 Error-value=3:

 Too many association groups

 Error-value=4:

 Association unknown

 Error-value=5:

 Operator-configured association

 information mismatch

 Error-value=6:

 Association information mismatch

 Error-value=7:

 Cannot join the association group

 Error-value=8:

 Association identifier not in range

-7. Security Considerations
+8. Security Considerations

 The security considerations described in [RFC8231] and [RFC5440] apply to the extensions described in this document as well.
 Additional considerations related to a malicious PCEP speaker are introduced, as associations could be spoofed and could be used as an attack vector.
 An attacker could report too many associations in an attempt to load the PCEP peer.
-The PCEP peer responds with PCErr as described in Section 5.4.
+The PCEP peer responds with PCErr as described in Section 6.4.
 An attacker could impact LSP operations by creating bogus associations.
 Further, association groups could provides an adversary with the opportunity to eavesdrop on the relationship between the LSPs.
-Thus securing the PCEP session using

-Transport Layer Security (TLS) [RFC8253], as per the recommendations and best current practices in [RFC7525], is RECOMMENDED.
+Thus securing the PCEP session using Transport Layer Security (TLS) [RFC8253], as per the recommendations and best current practices in [RFC7525], is RECOMMENDED.